hmbashar/smart-contact-card/readme.txt

 * **Messaging Apps:** whatsapp, telegram, imo, skype, wechat
 * **Display:** button, design (default/minimal_qr)
 * **QR Options:** qr_for (vcard/whatsapp/telegram/imo/skype/wechat/url), qr_url, qr_text

+**Elementor Widget Usage:**

+1. Edit your page with Elementor.
+2. Search for "Smart Contact Card" in the widget panel.
+3. Drag the widget into your layout.
+4. Fill in the contact details and customize the design using the widget controls.

+**Design Options:**

+- `design="default"` (full card with all details)
+- `design="minimal_qr"` (minimal card with avatar, name, phone, email, and custom QR)

 **QR Code Options:**